Saint Patrick's Weekend Vienna

 Now all good parties need good music...and there’s plenty of that coming from Ireland!

-As the day goes on the DJs will mix things up with U2, The Cranberries, Thin Lizzy, The Pogues, Sinead O'Connor, Hozier...the list goes on!
+As the day rolls on, our DJs take over with U2, The Cranberries, Thin Lizzy, The Pogues, Sinéad O’Connor, Hozier and more.

-Every year in Vienna, you can experience a taste of St. Patrick’s Day traditions right here at Charlie P’s—with great food, great drinks, and an big party atmosphere.
-Celebrating Irishess, Charlie P’s style!
+Every year in Vienna, you can experience St. Patrick’s Day traditions right here at Charlie P’s - with great food, drinks and a big party atmosphere.

 Green Beer